max-mapper/nginx-vhosts/readme.md

 })
 ```

-This writes a new configuration file to the configuration directory and then tells Nginx to reload it's configuration.
+This writes a new configuration file to the configuration directory and then tells Nginx to reload its configuration.
 In the above example it would configure Nginx to proxy requests from `test.local` to `localhost:8080`

 You can also supply your own config file: